cesarBLG/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 - Improvements in sky color and in other environment areas, by DR-Aeronautics
 - multiple preset viewpoints for 3D cabs, see http://www.elvastower.com/forums/index.php?/topic/36339-multiple-preset-viewpoints-for-3d-cabs/
 - fix crash when reinitializing EOTs on a carless train
-- NEW: fixed typo preventing Generic Item 2 keyboard command to work (fix present as PR for release/1.5)
+- fixed typo preventing Generic Item 2 keyboard command to work
-- NEW: removed keyboard commands to change the CC preset speed to a specific value, see http://www.elvastower.com/forums/index.php?/topic/36339-multiple-preset-viewpoints-for-3d-cabs/page__view__findpost__p__288687
+- NEW: Fix brake initialization problems, by cesarbl (fix present as PR  #726 for release/1.5)
+- NEW:  Bug fix for https://bugs.launchpad.net/or/+bug/1992301 World becoming fully dark (fix present as PR  #728 for release/1.5)